michalczaplinski/interactivity-vscode/README.md

 npm run watch
 ```

-And then you can run the "Run Extension" debug task to
+And then you can run the "Run Extension" VSCode debug task to run the extension in debug mode.

 ### Build the extension for production: